Mahdirj79/Mahdirj79/README.md

 I'm passionate about data in all its forms.
 Whether it's analyzing, visualizing, or making data-driven decisions, I love diving into the world of data.

-- 🎓 I hold a Bachelor's degree in Industrial Engineering.
-- And studying M.Sc Industrial Engineering (Data Analysis)
+- 🎓 I hold a Bachelor's degree in Industrial Engineering And studying M.Sc Industrial Engineering (Data Analysis)

 ## Interests